Standards of Academic Progress (SAP) for Financial Aid Recipients

 Students who have not met SAP standards and are placed under Financial Aid Suspension status must complete the following steps to appeal their status and be considered for reinstatement for their financial aid eligibility.

 - Students who have extenuating circumstances (example: hospitalization, death of an immediate family member, call to active military duty, etc.) must complete an assessment before they can submit an appeal.
 This assessment can be found on the Financial Aid website.
-If this assessment determines you are qualified to appeal, then the appeal form will be made available for you to complete.
+If this assessment determines you are qualified to appeal, you will be given instructions on how to submit the appeal.

-- Attach documentation that supports the extenuating circumstance(s) to the appeal form (Examples: statement signed by student's doctor, death certificate).
+- Be sure to submit documentation that supports the extenuating circumstance(s) with the appeal (Examples: statement signed by student's doctor, death certificate).

 Incomplete appeals will not be accepted.
 Appropriate documentation as prescribed above must be provided at the time the appeal is submitted.
 After a thorough evaluation of the written request and all supporting documentation, the Financial Aid Review committee will make a decision and notify the student of the decision by email communication.
-Appeals are only accepted for the semester immediately preceding the appeal.
 The decision of the Financial Aid Review Committee is final.

 Students are limited to one time frame appeal and will be required to successfully complete 100 percent of all future coursework if approved.
 Therefore, it is important that students take only the number of courses that they will complete successfully.
 A degree audit/grad check will be required for all time frame appeals.

-The student's progression will be monitored during the probationary period at the beginning and end of the semester to ensure the student is following the prescribed academic plan and successfully matriculating through their program of study.
+The student's progression will be monitored at the end of the semester to ensure the student is following the prescribed academic plan and successfully matriculating through their program of study.
 Disbursements will not be made for a semester unless it is verified that the student's prior review (if applicable) was acceptable and the student is in proper classes for the term in question.

 A student will be considered successful in an Academic Plan if all three of the following items are met: